This entry has two categories. First, because it started as a Lifeguard’s Saga long before I even knew it would exist.

 Today, the woman came to the beach accompanied by a young man who I strongly guess him to be her son.

 I don’t have the courage to bring myself before her.
 Because in doing so, I’d automatically bring back those memories of the one common to us, who is now surely beneath the ground.

 I just can’t do it and if I must avoid her every time she goes there, so be it.
 I really don’t want to create such a delicate situation.
-I’ll do my best however, to keep the stories that the old man had passed to me with the same humour and drama as he told me in numerous shiny days at the beach.
+I’ll do my best, however, to keep the stories that the old man had passed to me with the same humor and drama as he told me in numerous shiny days at the beach.
 Those at least, you may expect to read about one day.